 Art Schlichter's one-year ban two decades later also deserves mention among player gambling scandals, but his standing in the league wasn't as strong at the time.

 5. Eddie DeBartolo Jr. suspended.
 The San Francisco 49ers' former owner remains a beloved figure in team lore.
 He was a finalist for the Hall of Fame this year.
-But his 1998 felony conviction for failing to report extortion relating to a Louisiana casino project produced a $1 million fine and a one-year NFL suspension.
+But his 1998 felony conviction for failing to report extortion relating to a Louisiana casino project produced a $1 million fine and one-year NFL suspension.
 DeBartolo wound up selling the 49ers, precipitating a decade of futility for the organization.